 The Company monitors franchisee receivable balances and adjusts credit terms when necessary to minimize the Company's exposure to high risk accounts receivable.
-For the three month period ended September 24, 2023, bad debt expense was \$25 thousand compared to the bad debt expense of \$4 thousand for the same period in the prior fiscal year due to international receivables.
+For the three month period ended December 24, 2023, bad debt expense was \$10 thousand compared to bad debt expense of \$5 thousand for the same period of the prior fiscal year.
+Bad debt expense for the six month period ended December 24, 2023, increased by \$26 thousand to \$35 thousand compared to the same period of the prior fiscal year.